aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/introduction-to-fields/_index.md

 The following code example shows how to change the culture used in formatting fields during update:

-EXAMPLE (use the public wrapper CurrentThreadSettings.getLocale() and setLocale() instead of the private Thread.CurrentThread.CurrentCulture)
+EXAMPLE (use the public wrapper CurrentThreadSettings.getLocale() and setLocale() instead of the private `Thread.CurrentThread`.CurrentCulture)

 Using the current culture to format fields allows a system to easily and consistently control how all fields in the document are formatted during field update.